bsdlabs/community/freebsdhelp.md

 ----

  * Use images in your tweets whenever possible.
 Examples: Company or Product logos, screenshots, etc.
+ * Use popular and important #hashtags, but don't overdo it.
+Pick the 2 most relevent, MAYBE/RARELY 3.
  * Put yourself in our followers, and the communities shoes.
 Always be asking: Would they find this interesting?
    Does this have overlap with freebsd?
 Examples: Open Source, Software,  Security, Important industry news/events